 Found in many beauty and cleaning products that foam, sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) are known skin, lung, and eye irritants.
 SLS in particular may interact with other chemicals to form cancer-causing nitrosamines, which may also damage your kidneys or respiratory system.

-are easily absorbed into the body.
+Additionally, potential endocrine disruptors like benzophenone, PABA, avobenzone, homosalate, ethoxycinnmate are commonly found in sunscreen and easily absorbed into the body.
 They may also cause cellular damage and cancer.

 End your chemical romance

 It’s impossible to avoid synthetic chemicals altogether, but you can limit the amount of toxins you are exposed to.
-If you want to avoid toxic chemicals, be sure to eat clean, avoid chemical-laden processed foods, drink plenty of filtered water and look for products that are certified organic.
+If you want to avoid toxic chemicals, be sure to eat clean, avoid chemical-laden processed foods, drink plenty of filtered water and look for products without the ingredients in this list.